-If you have concerns about your child's development, if someone has questioned whether your child might have autism or another developmental condition, if you have been reading things on the web that remind you of your child in some ways, you want to get a definitive opinion from an expert in the field.
+If you have concerns about your child's development, if someone has questioned whether you or your child might have autism or another developmental condition, if you have been reading things on the web that remind you of yourself or your child in some ways, you want to get a definitive opinion from an expert in the field.

 Families also expect the evaluator to be comfortable interacting with their child and to be able to get the best from their child.
 If the evaluator does not or cannot interact with your child, only a limited sample of information is obtained.